johnfraserss/ICS4U/Assignments/README.md

 Do **not** include your student number anymore.
 Your student number has been removed from all previously submitted work.

-####Diagnostic/Review/Practice Schedule####
+####Assessment Schedule####
-Each diagnostic will contain approximately 1-4 questions, but will not be calculated towards your mark.
-These diagnostics are for your own personal use and understanding.
+Each assessment will contain approximately 1-2 questions, and **could** be calculated towards your mark.
+These assessments will be used to ensure understanding of the topics below.

 | Date | Topic |
 | ---- | ----- |